 Genetics of Colorectal Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Colon Cancer Genes

 Table 2.
-Major Genes Associated with Risk of Colorectal Cancer continued...
+Genes Associated with a High Susceptibility of Colorectal Cancer continued...